-Hostess Brands Inc., the bankrupt maker of Wonder bread and Twinkies, picked the team of Apollo Global Management LLC (APO) and C. Dean Metropoulos & Co. as the lead bidder for its cake brands, said two people with knowledge of the matter.
+Hostess Brands Inc., the bankrupt maker of Wonder bread and Twinkies, picked the team of Apollo Global Management LLC (APO:US) and C. Dean Metropoulos & Co. as the lead bidder for its cake brands, said two people with knowledge of the matter.

 The assets include some facilities, said one of the people, who asked not to be identified because the process is private.
 The offer becomes the so-called stalking horse for an auction of the cakes business, meaning it sets the standard that other suitors have to beat.
 Hostess’s cake products include CupCakes, Ding Dongs and Ho Hos.